Buying real estate in Japan?

 How this content was created 🔎📝

 At BambooRoutes, we explore the Japanese real estate market every day.
-Our team doesn't just analyze data from a distance—we're actively engaging with local realtors, investors, and property managers in cities like Tokyo, Osaka, and Fukuoka.
+Our team doesn't just analyze data from a distance—we're actively engaging with local realtors, investors, and property managers in cities like Tokyo, Osaka, and Kyoto.
 This hands-on approach allows us to gain a deep understanding of the market from the inside out.

 These observations are originally based on what we've learned through these conversations and our observations.
 But it was not enough.
 To back them up, we also needed to rely on trusted resources